Where to View Wildlife in Canmore

 Along the Smith-Dorrien Trail, there are many accesses available to the backcountry for hiking, biking, or picnicking.

 Early-morning and early-evening are the best chance to see the most wildlife on this bucket-list drive.
-Grizzly bear, black bear, moose, elk, bighorn sheep, coyotes are the most common sightings making for great photographs and video.
+Grizzly bears, black bears, moose, elk, bighorn sheep, coyotes are the most common sightings making for great photographs and video.

 Even though this is also cougar, lynx, wolverine, and wolf habitat, some animals are a little more hesitant to make themselves known.
 Keep your eyes peeled and the camera ready.